 Katayama noted that he had a good experience during his stay in Peru and that he had made a lot of friends during the time.
 “This tour is truly amazing… Thank you Minister for Culture Alejandro Neyra for letting me see this,” Katayama said, as reported by ABC News.
 Machu Picchu is scheduled to open for foreign tourists in November, at which time it will allow in 30 percent of its normal capacity of 675 people per day.
 The site usually gets 1.5 million visitors a year and is the biggest tourist attraction in the country.

 Around 17 archaeological sites in the country have been reopened recently, with nine more set to reopen by the end of next month.
 Six sites will be opened between November and January.
-When it comes to the COVID-19, Peru is one of the worst affected countries in the world, registering 890,574 cases with a staggering deaths per million figure of 1,033.
+When it comes to COVID-19, Peru is one of the worst affected countries in the world, registering 890,574 cases, with a staggering deaths per million figure of 1,033.

 Interesting facts about Machu Picchu

 Machu Picchu is located on a mountain ridge at a height of 7,970 feet.
 It was built around the mid-1400s.
 However, it was only brought to international attention in 1911 when the site was discovered by archaeologist Hiram Bingham.
 A UNESCO world heritage site since 1983, Machu Picchu was named one of the new Seven Wonders of the World in 2007.